Hep C Treatments

 - Fewer and usually only minor side-effects, if any

-- People with cirrhosis have high cure rates but need specialist care and monitoring.
+- People with cirrhosis also have high cure rates, but do need to see a hepatitis specialist.

 WHAT IF YOU HAVE A BLEEDING DISORDER?